 Whether we are in the classroom or teaching remotely, communication is key.
+Communication is the basis of any business, whether its teaching, manufacturing or even stocks.
+Many businesses and teachers use a unified communications provider in order to keep their files, contacts and messages in one cloud space.
+Efficient communication is the key to any successful business, at the end of the day.
 The saying goes, “It takes a village to raise a child.”
 The truth is, it also takes a village to educate a child.
 If we aren’t communicating with families, then we’re working twice as hard to not only support our students and hold them accountable during school hours, but also after hours.

 We cannot expect families to read our minds and know exactly what they can do to support their child at home.
 This is the same for students.
 We cannot expect students to know and understand our expectations if we are not communicating effectively.If we aren't communicating with families, then we're working twice as hard to not only support our students and hold them accountable during school hours, but also after hours.
 Click To Tweet

 I thrive on relationships; they are the foundation of my classroom.
 The only way I can build positive, effective, long-lasting relationships is through communication.
 Communication with families, with students, with all stakeholders.
 Does this take time?
 Of course.
 Is it worth every ounce of that time?
 Absolutely.

 So how do we, in a time with so many unknowns, effectively communicate with both families and students?
 There are so many digital tools for communication that work both for an in-person or remote setting.
 Here are a few favorites: